Multivariate expansivity theory and Pierce-Birkhoff conjecture: Diagonalization and sub-expansion of an expansion

-\begin{remark} We are now ready to prove the inequality announced at the outset of the paper.
-We bring together the tools developed in the foregone section to obtain a stronger version of the inequality. \end{remark}
+We are now ready to prove the inequality announced at the outset of the paper.
+We gather the tools developed in the previous section to obtain a stronger version of the inequality.